credativ/elephant-shed/doc/chapter/issues.md

     working.
 To drop databases, stop `prometheus-sql-exporter` first.
     This is possible via the web interface Cockpit: [services#/prometheus-sql-exporter.service](/system/services#/prometheus-sql-exporter.service).

-## pgadmin4
+## OmniDB

-  * pgadmin4 does not use PAM authentication.
+  * OmniDB does not use PAM authentication.
-  * By default, pgadmin4 does not show local databases.

 ## Portal